beaker-project/beaker/documentation/glossary.rst

        of work in Beaker.
 A recipe task runs a specific task, the results of which are reported to the beaker server.

+   submission delegate
+       A Beaker user (often an automated service) which is permitted to submit jobs on behalf of other users.
+Refer to :ref:`Submission delegates
+       <submission-delegates>`.

    system
        These make up Beaker's inventory, and are the systems on which recipes are run.
 They may not necesarily be a bare metal machine, but could be a guest on a hypervisor.

+   system access policy
+       A set of rules which grant permissions on the system to other users and groups in Beaker.
+Refer to :ref:`system-access-policies`.

+   system owner
+       The Beaker user responsible for maintaining a system.
+The system owner has complete control over their system.
+When someone reports a problem or requests a loan for the system, Beaker emails the request to the system owner (and the rest of the notify CC list) for their attention.

+   system user
+       The Beaker user who currently holds a reservation on a system (they are *using* it, hence the term).

    task
        A task is designed to be run on a system, for the purposes of